 Texting is a train wreck for all mankind.

 It began innocently enough.
-We reconnected on Facebook and dived into what usually are those romantic months when you can get enough of each other and talk until all hours of the night.
+We reconnected on Facebook and dove into what usually are those romantic months when you can’t get enough of each other and talk at all hours of the night.

 We dined, danced, got carnal.
 Then things took a nosedive.